Chart Color Schemes

 Health performance in Chisholm is lower than average with common health conditions somewhat prevalent across both younger and older age cohorts

-Private health cover is found to be very high at approximately 55% of the total population (~2,887 people).
-The most common medical conditions in the area are mental health issues and asthma, impacting 9.5 and 8.8% of residents respectively.
-A total of 66.4% of residents declare themselves completely clear of medical ailments, compared to 66.1% across Australian Capital Territory.
-The area has 16.4% of residents aged 65 and over (855 people), which is lower than the 17.6% in Australian Capital Territory.
+Mental health issues impact 9.5% of residents, while asthma affects 8.8%.
+A total of 66.4% of residents declare themselves completely clear of medical ailments, similar to the 66.1% across Australian Capital Territory.
+The area has 16.4% of residents aged 65 and over (861 people), lower than the 17.6% in Australian Capital Territory.
 Health outcomes among seniors present some challenges, broadly in line with the general population's health profile.

 Frequently Asked Questions - Health